All Episodes

 That's all.

-But I I think if you want to clarify it, you could just say that they hate Israel, period.
+But I think if you want to clarify it, you could just say that they hate Israel, period.

-They don't want they don't want to understand the situation.
+They don't want to understand the situation.

 They hate Israel.

-Uh a conservative calling America garbage.
+A conservative calling America garbage?

 No, we're not a garbage country.

-We've liberated the entire free the free world is is what it is today because of the United States.
+The free world is what it is today because of the United States.

-And we have done more to advance the human condition than anyone else in the world in the history of man.
+And we have done more to advance the human condition than anyone else in the world, in the history of man.

-We've defended the cause of freedom, the God-given state of freedom, you know, that we're endowed with by our creator.
+We've defended the cause of freedom, the God-given state of freedom, you know, that we're endowed with by our Creator.

 We've done that too.